 Ways to get a prenup

 The traditional way to get a prenup is to hire a family law attorney.
 This practice has been done for decades and can be a very reliable way to get a prenup.
 The downfall of this option is the pricing, of course.
-The average prenup costs $2,500 (compared to HelloPrenup’s cost of $599 per couple).
-And that’s just the average cost for a simple case.
+The average prenup costs $2,500 per person (compared to HelloPrenup’s cost of $599 per couple).
+And that’s just the average cost for the average case.
 If you have a more complex set of finances or requests, you could be looking at a cost upwards of $10,000.
-Not to mention, lawyers need time to draft your prenup; between the heavy lifting of putting your needs into a contract and managing their other clients, a prenup can take weeks to complete.

-Online prenups are exactly what you’d expect: you generate a full-blown prenuptial agreement online without a lawyer directly writing it for you.
-Most online prenups are simply templates.
+Online prenups are exactly what you’d expect: you generate an online prenuptial agreement without a lawyer writing it specifically for you.
+Most online prenups are one-size-fits-all templates.
 By “template,” we mean it is made for the masses and doesn’t provide for any custom needs a couple may have.
 However, HelloPrenup is changing the game with online prenups.
-HelloPrenup is not just a one-size-fits-all contract, but instead a customized prenup that YOU control what goes into it.
-With our interactive questionnaire, you are able to pick and choose what clauses and terms make sense for your marriage.
+HelloPrenup is not just a one-size-fits-all contract, but instead, a customized prenup that YOU control what goes into it.

 Writing your own prenup